About the Office

-Ms. Thomas is a Family Law Attorney with 14 years’ experience in Family Law and has devoted her practice exclusively to Family Law for the past 10 years in Ventura County.
+Ms. Thomas is a Family Law Attorney with 15 years’ experience in Family Law and has devoted her practice exclusively to Family Law for over a decade in Ventura County.
 She practiced at a boutique family law firm in Westlake Village for ten years before opening her own office in Oxnard.
 Her practice is focused on divorce cases in the Ventura Superior Court.

 Ms. Thomas earned her Juris Doctor from UCLA School of Law in 2003 and her B.A. in Psychology and Economics from UCSB in 2000.
 She was admitted to the State Bar of California in December 2003.